Best Volunteer Opportunities for Teens in Every Season

 Visit your local library branch to see how you can get involved.

 Like libraries, schools often turn to volunteers for tutoring and academic support.
 You can help younger kids or students who are struggling to master concepts that you can explain well.
-Schools also benefit with an extra pair of hands and eyes during after-school programs and other community events.
+Schools also benefit from an extra pair of hands and eyes during after-school programs and other community events.
 Some districts even sponsor mentorship programs to help younger students benefit from older kids’ interest and support.

 Contact your nearest school’s guidance counselor or your district administrators to find out what opportunities are available.
-Also look at the many nonprofits that work with schools.
+Also, look at the many nonprofits that work with schools.

 Trick-or-Treat for UNICEF

 UNICEF has enlisted help from trick-or-treaters since 1950.
 Using the iconic orange boxes to collect donations, kids of all ages can help raise funds for UNICEF.
 Donations are used to help provide immunizations, education, healthcare, safe water, and more for kids in 190 countries.
 Order a box before the cutoff date in October to get it in time for Halloween.
 Donations can be submitted year-round to support the campaign.
-Visit UNICEF’s website to learn more and fill out an online order form.